heli-xu/findSVI/paper/paper.md

-facilitating effective planning of social services and public assistance for disasters, CDC/ATSDR SVI has also provided a valuable metric for studying the relationships between social vulnerability and various health-related outcomes\[ref\], such as surgical outcomes, cardiovascular diseases, as well as COVID-19 in recent years.
-In particular, CDC/ATSDR SVI has been used to shed light on spatial inequity in COVID-19 resources and the disproportionate impact of COVID-19 on vulnerable communities\[reffff\].
+facilitating effective planning of social services and public assistance for disasters, CDC/ATSDR SVI has also provided a valuable metric for studying the relationships between social vulnerability and various health-related outcomes, such as surgical outcomes[@paro2021profiles; @hyer2021high], cardiovascular diseases[@khan2021social; @bevan2022neighborhood; @ibrahim2023impact], as well as COVID-19 in recent years.
+In particular, CDC/ATSDR SVI has been used to shed light on spatial inequity in COVID-19 resources and the disproportionate impact of COVID-19 on vulnerable communities[reffff].

 With findSVI, the workflow involved in obtaining CDC/ATSDR SVI can be streamlined and standardized for a research project among all team